AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 Using [[!UICONTROL Console settings]](https://helpx.adobe.com/enterprise/using/console-settings.html) you can add custom notes for your end users to communicate with them about how to get assistance if they encounter issues or require support.

 Choose a default email language for your organization, to receive emails about the account statuses, such as subscription changes or credit card expiration.
-If you have a teams membership purchased directly from Adobe, you can change your team name from the **[!UICONTROL Console Settings]**.
+If you have a teams membership purchased directly from Adobe, you can change your team name from the **[!UICONTROL Console settings]**.

 ## **[!UICONTROL  Content logs]** {#content-logs}